 The inter-agency conversations covered a wide range of topics including, the county’s initial decision-making process, the quality of training and support provided by the vendor during the delivery and initial testing of the new equipment, as well as the public and election official response.
 After hearing from colleagues well versed in election administration, staff also gained valuable insight into the functionality of the voting equipment.
 Ultimately, these calls afforded staff the opportunity to learn from the experiences of similarly situated counties and gave the selection committee greater confidence in the relative strengths and weaknesses of each vendor's product prior to making a final recommendation.

-Final Staff Recommendation to the Board of Elections (late Summer 2021)
+N. Final Staff Recommendation to the Board of Elections

 The Board of Elections staff intends to provide a final recommendation to the Board by late Summer 2021.